 To fully understand ESB vs. microservices, it’s important to look at both technologies separately.
 We’ll start with a brief explanation of ESB (enterprise service bus) technology.

 ESBs establish data connections between monolithic applications.
-By providing users with a host of pre-built software adapters, ESBs offer a secure and “pluggable” app integration hub that establishes a communication pathway between essential enterprise business systems.
-In this way, ESBs eliminate the need for custom-coded, point-to-point integrations in many cases – which speeds up system upgrades, facilitates adding/removing applications, and boosts overall business agility and growth capabilities.
+They provide users with a host of pre-built software adapters.
+ESBs also offer a secure and “pluggable” app integration hub that establishes a communication pathway between essential enterprise business systems.
+In this way, ESBs eliminate the need for custom-code, point-to-point integrations in many cases – which speeds up system upgrades, facilitates adding/removing applications, and boosts overall business agility and growth capabilities.

 *For a deeper exploration ESB technology, read our in-depth guide to ESB here.